zulfi0/hserv/README.md

 python3 hserv.py
 ```
 ## Usage
-Simply run the script with -p switch and the server should be started on port 80
+Simply run the script with -p switch.

 ```python
 python3 hserv.py -p 80
 ```
+The server should started on port 80
-For trigger the redirect add /redirect in your path ie. https://example.com/redirect=https://foo.bar/
+>For trigger the redirect add /redirect in your path ie. https://example.com/redirect=https://foo.bar/
 This will redirect you to https://foo.bar automatically

 GET :